 You’ve heard about people losing data to a corrupted hard drive sector or, even worse, experiencing a hard drive failure.
-Hard drives can be fickle and, while many offer a long life of service, you should have a plan for protecting your data.
-Using multiple hard drive partitions, in conjunction with one of our best online backup providers, is a great way to avoid these troubles.
+Hard drives can be fickle, and although many offer a long life of service, you should have a plan for protecting your data.
+A great way to avoid these troubles is by using multiple hard drive partitions, in conjunction with one of our best online backup providers.

 What Is a Partition?

 Partitioning is a way of separating your hard drive into multiple sections.
 A partition can be thought of as a slice of your hard drive.
 Even though this piece is just a logical separation from your whole drive, the operating system will treat it as an independent drive (this is different from RAID).

 Each partition becomes a logical disk, representing a chunk of the physical disk.
 That allows the operating system — and you — to manage files and data separate from other parts of the drive.
 Hard drives have to be partitioned and formatted before you can store data on them, but there are many other benefits to having a multi-partition scheme.

 Regardless of what OS you’re using, you must set up the partitions and formatting.
 You can’t write data to a blank drive.
 The OS needs a volume with a file system to write and store data.
 The partition is the volume, and formatting creates the file system.

 The process varies depending on the OS.
 Usually, operating systems are set up with multiple partitions, and you can create and format hard disk partitions in several ways.
 For instance, when installing Windows, one partition will be created for the OS to reside in and another partition will be for recovery.

 Partitioning is a solid way to organize your data, which makes finding your files, projects and programs more simple.
 Separate partitions also make your data easier to backup, saving you from having to sift through multiple folders and directories.
 You should still use online backup, though, because multiple partitions will not protect you from hard drive failure.